Nation’s Top Whistleblower Law Firm Seeks Public Interest Law Fellow

-KKC is a nationally recognized law firm, regularly rated as among the nation’s top whistleblower advocacy.
-Some of our nationally known clients include FBI agents who exposed weaknesses in US counterterrorism programs and within the FBI crime-lab, international bankers who reported billions of dollars in monies held in illegal offshore bank accounts, and employees of government contractors who disclosed fraud in taxpayer paid federal programs.
+KKC is a nationally recognized law firm, regularly rated as among the nation’s top for whistleblower advocacy.
+Some of our nationally known clients include international bankers who reported billions of dollars in monies held in illegal offshore bank accounts and employees of government contractors who disclosed fraud in taxpayer paid federal programs.
 The firm’s legal cases have set numerous court precedents expanding whistleblower protections.

 In addition to the firm’s work as highly rated litigators, our attorneys are respected authors and public advocates who have written the leading books on whistleblower law, testified on behalf of whistleblowers before Congress, and regularly assisted Congress in drafting key whistleblower protection legislation, including provisions signed into law in the Dodd-Frank Act, the Sarbanes-Oxley Act and the Whistleblower Protection Enhancement Act.

-Working one-on-one with KKC attorneys, our Legal Fellows learn what it takes to defend whistleblowers against powerful opponents.
+Working one-on-one with KKC attorneys, our Legal Fellows learn what it takes to defend whistleblowers against powerful opponents and represent qui tam relators in complex anti-fraud litigation.
 Legal Fellows are responsible for assisting in all aspects of case and law firm management.
 This includes having significant responsibility over ongoing cases, assisting in research and writing assignments, trial preparation, pre-trial discovery and other work normally assigned to associate attorneys and/or paralegals.
 In addition, Legal Fellows often assist with key public policy assignments that are part of the firm’s pro bono programs, designed to expand the scope of whistleblower protections.
-Legal Fellows are also asked to assist with the firm’s on-line programming, including assisting in the websites and blogs operated by the firm.
+Legal Fellows are also asked to assist with the firm’s on-line programming, including assisting in writing content for websites and blogs operated by the firm.